rbrown146/Gov_Election_Analytics/index.md

 ![](./10_16/two_color_plain.png)

 This map looks like most pundits' forecasts of the election.
 Biden wins Michigan, Pennsylvania, and Wisconsin, the three pivotal states that gave Trump the presidency last election.
 But it's interesting that Biden loses Arizona.
 Most polls seem to have Biden ahead there, and polling also suggests that it's a given that the Democrats will win the Senate race in Arizona.
 I'm surprised that Biden loses Arizona but wins North Carolina, Florida, and Ohio, three states that are all polling for Biden but seem to be trending more in Trump's direction.
-It's worth noting that my model only uses polling data from June to September 2020, so perhaps this explains its unusual prediction.
+It's worth noting that my model only uses polling data from June to September 2020, so perhaps this explains its prediction.

 **Adding in share of female residents:**